Hiroya-W/macos-playbooks/README.md

-# osx-playbooks
+# macos-playbooks

-This is Ansible playbook meant to provision a personal machine running OSX.
+This is Ansible playbook meant to provision a personal machine running macOS.

-- Target Distro: OSX
+- Target: macOS

 See also [Hiroya-W/dotfiles](https://github.com/Hiroya-W/dotfiles).